Guillermo Rodriguez (comedian): Career

 Rodriguez began working as a parking-lot security guard for Jimmy Kimmel Live! studio in 2003.
 At that time he also had a second full-time job as a hotel room server as well as working a third job during weekends.
-After he was caught sleeping in announcer Dicky Barrett’s car, Kimmel offered to have him appear on the show.
+After he was caught sleeping in announcer Dicky Barrett's car, Kimmel offered to have him appear on the show.
 Due to his shyness at the time, Rodriguez initially turned down the offer to appear on the show in 2003 but was talked into it by one of the producers.
 His early appearances were with "Uncle Frank" Potenza in a series of bits called "Security Night Live".
 (Potenza had originally handled security for the show before his role was expanded to appear on screen.)
 Rodriguez soon moved to acting in skits on the show, with his first role being Michael Jackson's Spanish cook.
 His broken English coupled with his affability earned him a high-profile supporting role as a personality on the show, in which he usually plays the Everyman.
 Guillermo took over main red-carpet interviewing duties in 2011 after Potenza died.

+In 2026, Guillermo launched a fresh refrigerated salsa brand, Guillermo's Salsa, with Ithaca Hummus founder Chris Kirby.